-- Rinse cucumbers and drain.
+- Rinse cucumbers.
 Cut off the both ends of cucumber.
-Halve cucumber lengthwise into two.
+Halve cucumber crosswise into two.
 Quarter each cucumber half along its length starting from the center of the cucumber leaving about ½ inch of the other end intact.

 - Sprinkle with coarse salt and leave at room temperature for about two hours.
 Drain.

-- Mix all stuffing ingredients in a medium bowl.
+- Mix all stuffing ingredients in a bowl.